Coping With Epilepsy Neurofeedback & Counseling Associates

 I went for a sleep study

 yesterday.
 I felt such pressure to sleep and finally find out what has been wrong with me for over 15 years.
 I guess I finally fell asleep after 2 hours and had my usual "fit".
 Tech came running in and asked if I was okay and put some electrodes back on that pulled out.
 NOrmally I will go right back to sleep at home after "fit" and have another one within minutes of falling asleep again.
 This would go on all night.
 But it took awhile to fall back to sleep again after about 1/2 hour of getting electrodes right.
 Had I think 3 more events and tech said he has it on film.
 Been looking up about seizures and know that there is something about spikes in different parts of your brain that causing different types of epilepsy.
 He said when I had my event the whole brain spiked not just one part .
 Just wondering what this would mean.
 Just wondering if any other sleep disorder would spike anywhere.
 I did not have any apnea he said.
 Also he was very young and I'm wondering if he would be reading the results also to determine what I have.
-He said the next shift after him would be looking at it then it will go to my neurologist.
-Who exactly besides my neurologist interrprets results.
-Thank you for any info while I anxiously await for my neurologist to call.
+He said the next shift after him would be looking at it then it will go to my neuro.
+Who exactly besides my neuro interrprets results.
+Thank you for any info while I anxiously await for my neuro to call.

 Back to top